-It is a privilege to live on campus as a member of the St. Mary’s residential community and, as such, you have specific individual rights that your roommate and those living around you should respect.
+It is a privilege to live on campus as a member of the St. Mary’s residential community and, as such, you have individual rights that your roommate and those living around you should respect.
 You have the responsibility to ensure these same rights for your roommate and other residents.
-Those living around you may choose to add to the list as well.
-It is important that these rights and responsibilities be discussed and pursued during the year.
+Those living around you may have additional standards of community living that they may ask you to adhere to as well.
+It is important that these rights and responsibilities be discussed among your peers and pursued during the year.

 As a resident, you have a right to the following: